Article Snapshot

 Supply Chain Tracking

-Companies can track products as they move through production and delivery.
+Specifically, companies can track products as they move through production and delivery.

 As a result, supply chains can become easier to audit.